cann4a/Automatic_Landing/README.md

 ## Content
 This repository contains the following folders:
-  - SITL_sim: Contains the python program and the world files necessary to replicate the simulation
+  - SITL_sim: Contains the python program and the files necessary to replicate the simulation
   -
   - C